Pedra do Indaiá

 Pedra do Indaiá is a Brazilian municipality.
 It is located in the center of the state of Minas Gerais.
-Pedra do Indaiá has a total area of 349 km^{2}.
-As of 2020, it had a population of 3,974.
+Pedra do Indaiá has a total area of 349 km2.
+As of 2025, it had an estimated population of 4,247.
 The city belongs to the meso-region of Oeste de Minas and to the micro-region of Formiga.
 It became a municipality in 1962.

 History

 According to legend, an image of Jesus was left near a stone, referred to as Pedra.
 A chapel was constructed out of stone, and settlers built homes nearby.
 The settlement grew and was designated Senhor Bom Jesus da Pedra do Indaiá.
 In 1923, the settlement was renamed, becoming Pedra do Indaiá.
 In 1962, Pedra do Indaiá separated from Itapecerica and became a municipality.

 Geography

 The center of Pedra do Indaiá is approximately halfway between Formiga and Divinópolis, with an elevation of 693 meters.
 It is just north of state highway MG-050, which connects Belo Horizonte to Passos.
 Neighboring municipalities include Santo Antônio do Monte (N), São Sebastião do Oeste (E), Itapecerica (S), and Formiga (W).